 Re: Default to XXX for $500

-Chat to Hunter Galloway for further support about writing a letter to the bank.
+Chat with Hunter Galloway for further support about writing a letter to the bank.

-In order to make a successful application, you need to adhere to the bank’s guidelines for the letters otherwise your loan could be declined by the bank.
+To make a successful application, you need to adhere to the bank’s guidelines for the letters; otherwise, the bank could decline your loan.

-It’s not uncommon to have issues with businesses the bank might pick up as a part of the application process, it could even be as simple as explaining a current directorship you have is for a hobby business or something that is a side business and that you aren’t reliant on that income.
+It’s not uncommon to have issues with your business, and the bank might pick this up as a part of the application process.
+It could even be as simple as explaining that a current directorship you have is for a hobby business or something that is a side business and that you aren’t reliant on that income.

 My wife and I had a small business that was part of a larger franchise group.
-In 2016 the large franchise group went into liquidation and as a result we were forced out of business.
+In 2020 the large franchise group went into liquidation, and as a result, we were forced out of business.

-After this due to the cost of setting up the business we were left with numerous debts, however we have now returned to our previous jobs and repaid the debts.
-This experience unfortunately has left defaults on our credit file.
+Due to the cost of setting up the business, we were left with numerous debts.
+However, we have now returned to our previous jobs and repaid the debts.
+This experience, unfortunately, has left defaults on our credit file.

-Shared houses can be great, they allow you to split bills and expenses with everyone living there but the downside is that you might leave someone responsible for a bill and they forget to pay it… Meaning you get hit with an electricity provider default and could cause headaches when applying for a home loan.
+Shared houses can be great.
+They allow you to split bills and expenses with everyone living there, but the downside is that you might leave someone responsible for a bill, and they forget to pay it.
+This means you get hit with an electricity provider default and could cause headaches when applying for a home loan.

-In 2016 I was living in a share house with two other flatmates and the lease and utilities were under all of our names.
-Later that year I moved out of the property but I was unaware that I was still liable for the utility bills.
+In 2021 I was living in a share house with two other flatmates.
+The lease and utilities were under all of our names.
+Later that year, I moved out of the property, but I was unaware that I was still liable for the utility bills.